Connect with others who understand.

 Try Physical and Occupational Therapy

-Physical therapists can come up with an exercise plan that should keep your arms healthy and strong.
+Physical therapists can come up with an exercise plan to keep your arms healthy and strong.
 They can also help you with exercises tailored to the cause of your arm weakness.
 Ask your neurologist for a referral to a physical therapist who has worked with people diagnosed with MS and understands the condition.

 Occupational therapists can help you find ways to complete daily tasks if arm heaviness is getting in the way of your regular routine.
 They may show you how to perform daily tasks in different ways so you can still get them done even when your arms feel heavy.